How to test, adjust and balance HVAC systems

 Responsibilities of testing of HVAC systems?

-2. The independent TAB agency should be certified by National Balancing Association (s) in those testing and balancing disciplines required for this project and have at least one certified Test and Balance Engineer.
+2. The independent TAB agency should be certified by the National Balancing Association (s) in those testing and balancing disciplines required for this project and have at least one certified Test and Balance Engineer.

 Codes and standards for testing of HVAC systems?